rjeka/secret-to-each-namespace/README.md

-# Create dockerconfigjson on each Kubernetes namespace
+# Create .dockerconfigjson on each Kubernetes namespace

 A set of tools with which a secret for the docker registry is created in each Kubernetes namespace.